luishdemetrio/ARIA/readme.md

 #### ⏭️ What’s Next?

-In the next section of this lab, you’ll learn how to extend AppWise’s capabilities by adding a Connector that allows the agent to create new application requests directly in the SharePoint List.
+In the next section of this lab, you’ll learn how to extend Aria’s capabilities by adding a Connector that allows the agent to create new application requests directly in the SharePoint List.
 This will complete the end-to-end workflow from discovery to request submission.

 ---